 Bread Pudding is a classic recipe that uses simple ingredients, resulting in a moist and tender dessert.
 It’s deliciously creamy and puffy, topped with a vanilla cream cheese glaze.

 What we love about this Bread Pudding is its moisture and simplicity to make.
-It can be served as dessert, or for a brunch party and its a great way to use some leftover bread.
-If you are in a hunt for perfect creamy dessert, we have a few to pick from.
+It can be served as dessert, or for a brunch party, and it’s a great way to use some leftover bread.
+If you are in a hunt for the perfect creamy dessert, we have a few to pick from.
 Like our Banana Pudding Poke Cake, Apple Pudding Cake or Brownie Trifle Pudding.

-This delicious homemade pudding is creamy and perfectly sweetened and spiced.
+This delicious homemade breas pudding with heavy cream is perfectly sweetened and spiced.
 We used some raisins and cinnamon to give it a richer and denser flavor.
 Another great thing about this recipe is that you can assemble it a day ahead of time, and when ready just put in the oven and bake it.

 Ingredients for Bread Pudding